Split ends stand in the way of great hair, making otherwise glorious manes appear dull, dry, tangled, and more difficult to style.

 No matter the color, length, or texture of your hair, we’re all susceptible to split ends because hair naturally begins to fray and break every 3-4 months.
 This is why some people just can’t seem to grow their hair past a certain length.

-However, external factors can cause extra breakage, speeding up your hair’s tendency to split—these are what we’re going to go over to help you prevent future splits.
+However, external factors can cause extra breakage, speeding up your hair’s tendency to split.
+This is what we’re going to go cover in this guide to help you prevent future splits.

 Why should you bother?

-Since even the most expensive strengthening solutions can’t compensate for bad habits, here’s how to prevent split ends:
+Since even the most expensive strengthening solutions can’t compensate for bad hair habits, here are ten ways to prevent split ends:

 Super hot water isn’t good for your skin or your hair.
-Aside from being linked to spider veins, too-hot water dries out everything it touches, including hair, which results in weakened follicles.
+Aside from being linked to spider veins, hot water dries out everything it touches, including hair, which results in weakened follicles.

 However, we know that it’s near impossible to say no to the rapture of a steamy shower on cold mornings.
 If you insist on taking a hot shower, at least turn down the temperature when you wash and condition your hair.
 The cooler water causes your hair’s cuticle to lay down flat, helping it appear shinier and sealing in moisture.